 Groupe Bénéteau arrive

 With the reinvestment and combined buying power of Groupe Bénéteau, the fortunes of Jeanneau were turned around and production gradually increased for both sail and power.
-But more important than buildings, equipment and model brands was the huge knowledge and expertise of many of the Jeanneau team who had been with Henri from the early days and were retained within the refreshed business.
+But more important than buildings, equipment and model brands was the huge knowledge and expertise of many of the Jeanneau team who had been with Henry from the early days and were retained within the refreshed business.

 Also Jean-François de Prémorel, who since 1982 was the driving force behind the development of JTA and later was to crew with Phillippe Poupon on the winning Flurey Michon multihull teams.
 He also was the influential designer behind many of Jeanneau’s performance power boats such as the Leader 8 and the larger Prestige’s and is currently Directeur General of Prestige Yachts.

 Reorganisation of the Jeanneau assets within Groupe Bénéteau resulted in the closure of the Jeanneau factory at Mortagne-sur-Sèvre which had specialised in interior woodwork, the factory was later acquired and reopened by Dufour in 1997, but closed again in 2000.